Entry Package

 Website: Any website for a product, service, brand or specific advertising campaign or promotion.

-(NEW) UI/UX: exceptional user interface (UI) and user experience (UX) design that enhances usability, accessibility, and engagement.
+UI/UX: Exceptional user interface (UI) and user experience (UX) design that enhances usability, accessibility, and engagement.
 Entries should demonstrate intuitive navigation, seamless interactions, and visually compelling design that improves user experience.

 Apps/Mobile/games: Any mobile apps, mobile-first experience or program using gamification.
 Entries will be judged based on design and functionality.